Saturday, April 19, 2025

 But those things were a part of my identity and deserve to be found again.
 They should be united with the motherhood that made Herself queen.
 They are the stones in the crown.

-Ten minutes of uninterrupted reading, singing, or staring at the leaves on a tree, are the weight in carats.
+Ten minutes of uninterrupted reading, singing, or staring at the leaves on a tree, are their weight in carats.

 I resented her asking me to make this list.
 I will not blame motherhood.
 But maybe this was never about the things I’ve lost, but the pieces which must be forged together again.